-IRS Notice CP2000In some cases, the data provided to the Internal Revenue Service (IRS) by taxpayers does not match that of the recipient’s tax return.
+IRS Notice CP200: What is an Automated Under Reporter notice?”In some cases, the data provided to the Internal Revenue Service (IRS) by taxpayers does not match that of the recipient’s tax return.
 Anyone who owns a company, hires vendors, or generates legal income in the US is going to be taxed on it.
 This is why banks, employers, and third parties are constantly reporting to the IRS.
 Now, if a taxpayer files an inaccurate tax return or is dishonest with their reported figures, the IRS will compare the tax return to the information they have and if they identify differences, notify the taxpayer.
 This notification is called an IRS tax notice CP2000.

-Should I Be Worried?If you happen to be the recipient of a CP2000 notice, then at this point there is no reason to worry.
-It is simply a document the IRS sends proposing that you revisit your claimed income, payments, credits, or deductions.
+Under Reporter Inquiry: Should I Be Worried?If you happen to be the recipient of a CP2000 notice, you shouldn’t automatically worry.
+CP2000 Notice is simply a document the IRS sends proposing that you revisit your claimed income, payments, credits, or deductions.
 These changes will either result in more taxes owed or a larger credit.
-By no means is the CP200 a bill, nor is it a declaration of an audit.
+By no means is the CP200 a bill, nor is it an audit letter.
 Now that you can rest assured this document does not state you are being penalized, you can begin understanding your CP200.

-Understanding Your IRS Tax Notice CP2000The first page of the CP2000 should include three things; a summary of the IRS’s proposed changes, the appropriate phone number, and a list of steps you should take to address the notice.
+Understanding Your IRS Tax Notice CP2000The first page of the CP2000 should include three things: a summary of the IRS’s proposed changes, and a list of steps you should take to address the notice, and where you should send your response.
 Additionally, it will:

 - Present the original amount(s) reported

-- Present the data on the IRS’s side given to them by the payer(s)
+- Present the data on the IRS’s side given to them by the taxpayer(s)

-- Present the payer’s ID, name, types of documents used, and the tax ID(s)
+- Present the payer’s ID, name, types of documents used, and the taxpayer ID(s)